What Is Civil Marriage: Pros and Cons

 City officials who perform civil marriages don’t stand in the way of personalized vows or limit the attendance of friends regardless of religion or appearance.
 At the same time, a marriage at city hall can mean that strangers will wander in and take part without invitation.
 Some cities have a designated room for weddings but others may use an empty conference room.

 Civil marriages complete the legal part of a wedding, clearing the way for any sort of celebration the couple desires.
 Afterward, some will go to a church or temple and have a religious ceremony with family and friends.
-Others may throw a wedding party of their weeks or months later, whenever it’s convenient and affordable.
+Others might host a wedding celebration and hire a professional photographer to capture their special moments at a more convenient and affordable time, weeks or months later.

 Disadvantages of Civil Marriage